 Urwick was heavily inclined to formalism in organization theory.
 The formulations of Gulick and Urwick which became popularly known as 'universal' principles of organization became an integral part of public administration and these formulations are popularly called 'classical theory' of organization.
 They are also known by different names such as 'administrative management' theory, 'mechanistic'. theory, etc. The classical theory is so called because it is one of the earliest formulations based on systematic analysis of organizations; it is dominant in the field of administrative theory; and finally, because it is long established and generally accepted in administrative literature.
-They sincerely believed that a science of administrators.
+They sincerely believed that a science of administration can be developed based on some principles and based on the experience of administrators.
 Thus, the administration which was considered hitherto an art developed into n science.